Aspirinsmurf/risky-plays-calculator/README.md

 ### Single player sequence
 An example input could look like this:
 ```
-dodge 4+, sure hands 2+, "rush" 2+, 2block4;
+dodge 4+, sure hands 2+, 2+, 2block4;
 ```
-> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll on a Rush and Blitzing with two dice and getting either defender down, defender stumbles or a push.*
+> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll on a Rush and Blitzing with two dice and getting either defender down, defender stumbles or a push.

 ### Multiple players
 To input actions from multiple players, replace the comma separator with a semicolon for each new player: